tastembekov/imunify360-doc-test/docs/dashboard/README.md

 ![](/images/admin_notify.png)

-By entering your email address you agree to receive email reports about critical issues, security alerts or system misconfigurations detected on registered servers.
+By entering your email address you agree to receive email reports about critical issues, security alerts or system misconfigurations detected on your servers.

 ::: tip Note
 This email address is used ONLY for receiving server reports.